+If DL data is buffered in the UPF, the SMF decides to invoke Namf_MT_EnableUEReachability based on the Data Notification from the UPF as follows:

 The SMF shall send a new Namf_MT_EnableUEReachability request with a higher priority or a different Paging Policy Indicator to the AMF if the SMF receives any additional Data Notification from the UPF for data packets pertaining to another QoS Flow associated with a higher priority (i.e. ARP priority level) than the priority indicated to the AMF in the previous Namf_MT_EnableUEReachability request, or if the SMF derives a different Paging Policy Indicator according to the additional Data Notification, while waiting for the response from the AMF.

+If DL data is buffered in the SMF, the SMF decides to invoke Namf_MT_EnableUEReachability as follows:

+The SMF shall send a new Namf_MT_EnableUEReachability request with a higher priority or a different Paging Policy Indicator to the AMF if the SMF receives any additional DL data packets pertaining to another QoS Flow associated with a higher priority (i.e. ARP priority level) than the priority indicated to the AMF in the previous Namf_MT_EnableUEReachability request, or if the SMF derives a different Paging Policy Indicator according to the additional DL data packests, while the SMF is waiting for the response for UE connection resume from the AMF as specified in clause 4.8.2.2b of 3GPP TS 23.502 [3] or the SMF has received a reject reponse with Estimated Maximum Wait time from the AMF.

+If the SMF receives any additional DL data packet pertaining to another QoS Flow associated with the same or lower priority than the priority indicated than the priority indicated to the AMF in the previous Namf_MT_EnableUEReachability, based on local configuration, the SMF may send a new Namf_MT_EnableUEReachability message to AMF.

 Before the UE becomes reachable, the AMF may receive several Namf_MT_EnableUEReachability requests which are triggered by DL data reports for different QoS flows, the AMF shall store or update the ppi, the arp, the qfi, the 5qi and the DL data size per QoS flow if included and may provide the received ppi(s), arp(s), qfi(s), 5qi(s) and DL data size(s) for each QoS flow to the NG-RAN when paging the UE based on the local configuration.